-Financial Aid Probation/Waiver
+Financial Aid Probation

-- Successfully complete these courses with a minimum GPA of 2.0
+- Successfully complete these courses with a minimum GPA of 2.0.

-At the end of the semester, grades will be reviewed.
-If the student has met the required terms, the student may continue to receive financial aid the following semester.
-The student’s progress will continue to be monitored at the end of each semester with the same terms in place until the student is in compliance with Asnuntuck’s Standards of Satisfactory Academic Progress.
+At the end of the semester, grades will be evaluated.
+If the student has met the required terms of the academic plan, the student may remain on Financial Aid Probation and continue to receive financial aid the following semester.
+If the student fails to meet the terms of the academic plan in any subsequent semester, the student will become ineligible to participate in all financial aid programs until the student is able to once again meet the minimum requirements for academic progress.
+Student progress will continue to be monitored at the end of each semester with the same terms in place until the student is in compliance with this policy.

-If the student’s appeal is denied, the student will receive a letter by email or postal mail.
-If the student is already registered for the upcoming semester, the student is responsible for any monies owed the college.
-If the student pays for the next semester and successfully completes his/her classes with grades of a “C” or better, the student may appeal again at the end of that semester.
+If the student’s appeal is denied and the student is already registered for the upcoming semester, the student is responsible for any monies owed to the college.
+If the student pays for the next semester and successfully completes all classes with a GPA of 2.0 or better, the student may appeal again after that semester.